 Ready to help animals?

-Most veterinary assistants start out working in veterinarian offices or emergency animal care clinics, but there are other areas of specialty.
+Most veterinary assistants start out working in veterinarian offices or emergency animal care clinics.

 Curious?
 Here’s some insight into the career paths you may take as a veterinary assistant.